Woww2711/Face-Liveness-Detection-YOLOv9/README.md

 - At local, the app can run inference frame by frame of the webcam
 - Image and video uploads work perfectly on both cloud and local

+## To-do list
+- Resize input
+- Train better model, need more time and more data